 - The first and foremost important aspect of financial accounting is that it records only those transactions which can be measured in monetary terms.

-- It has no scope for the recording transactions which are, although non-monetary in nature but have an important effect in running the business.
+- It has no scope for the recording transactions, which are, although non-monetary, but have an important effect on running the business.

-- Factors such as employee efficiency, market competition, laws, and statute governing the business, economic and political scenarios, affect the business operations however find no place in financial accounts of the entity.
+- Factors such as employee efficiency, market competition, laws, and statute governing the business, economic and political scenarios, affect the business operations.
+However, they find no place in financial accounts of the entity.